SkPhilipp/python-sqlite-tasks/README.md

 [![Status: Alpha](https://img.shields.io/badge/status-alpha-red)](https://release-engineers.com/open-source-badges/)

 For serious task management on a budget.
 This is a Python library for orchestrating long-lived tasks without requiring any backing infrastructure.
-Tasks are managed by both producers and consumers through a shared SQL database.
+Tasks are managed by both producers and consumers through a shared SQL database, which can even be a local SQLite file.

 Notable architectural features:

 - Both producers and consumers do not communicate with or amongst each other.
 - Both producers and consumers do not need to be running at all times.
-- No central broker other than a SQL database is required, which could even be a SQLite file.
+- No central broker or infrastructure other than a SQL database is required.

 The [demo](demo) package includes an executable task producer and consumer combination sharing a local SQLite database.